DeveloperMetal/krypton-ecs/readme.md

 Components hold all data related to a feature and should always hold the minimum amount of data to implement a feature.
 In fact it is highly desired to split features into multiple components that contain very specific data about the different behaviours a feature might require.

-To specify a component for Kryton-ECS you need an interface and metadata about the component fields:
+To specify a component for Krypton-ECS you need an interface and metadata about the component fields:

 ```typescript
 // Component interface to enforce type signatures